jumpingjoy/watchnationpro/index.md

 * What is the shape of the display?
 1. Is it a square smartwatch display?
+2. Is it a round shaped display?

 * Does it have smartwatch with always on display?
 This might be a necessary feature for old women who might find it difficult to switch on the display everytime she needs it.
 The cool always on display has its downside.
 The always on smartwatch feature might drain the battery quite quickly.

 * Check for the clarity of the display
 1. Is it smartwatch with big display for easy viewing?
 2. Is it visible under bright sunlight?
-Is it bright enough when viewed in the dark?
+3. Is it bright enough when viewed in the dark?
 3. View the watch from different angles and different distance from your eyes and ensure that the clarity is uncopromised.

 ### ✅How to Connect Watch to Phone: Check Compatible of smartwatch with Mobile OS?